ahoqueali/ahoqueali.github.io/agile-guiding-principle-for-a-tiny-team.md

 # Guiding principles for a tiny agile team
   - We shall hold weekly meetings to discuss prioritisation, bottle necks, themes, focuses etc.
-  - Working code will be our measure of progress.
+  - Working code shall be our measure of progress.
   - We shall hold daily standups and use the standups to get feedback on the current working code and plan and manage resources for that day.
   - We shall use trunk based development for branching and releases.
   - We shall use Kanban for tracking work.